cloudbees/jenkins-scalability-lab/README.md

 * (snapshot-versioned or otherwise customized) to directly land on the masters.
 This is useful for testing one-off changes or using specific builds to test something (or for unreleased content)
 * jenkins/minimal-plugins.txt defines the minimal plugins needed to create a functional master for testing practices (once their dependencies are also installed)
 * You can customize the initial setup of the master by modifying jenkins/loadtestsetup.groovy, for example to modify security setup or add users.
 Note that **you must make the Groovy commands idempotent, because this will run every time you start the Docker image baked from it.**
-* To grab a heap dump (not you must have the debug symbols installed, per the above):
+* To grab a heap dump (note that you must have the java debug symbols installed, i.e. package openjdk-8-dbg/stable):
     - `docker exec -it -u jenkins jenkins bash`
     - `jmap -dump:live,format=b,file=/tmp/heapdump.bin 9`
     - `docker cp jenkins:/tmp/heapdump.bin ./heapdump.bin`